 - What’s the word on the street?
 Once experts decide a treatment is safe and useful, they start to recommend it.

 How to Talk to Your Doctor

 Lots of people skip this part.
 Don’t.
 Your doctor can help you avoid pills or practices that may not be good for you.
 Follow these tips to start the conversation:

 - Ask about nondrug ways to ease side effects.

-- If she says that something you want to try can cause problems with your cancer treatment, ask for other options.
+- If they say that something you want to try can cause problems with your cancer treatment, ask for other options.

 - Make a complete list of all supplements you take -- even multivitamins.
 Ask the doctor if any of them could have a bad effect on your treatment.

-- Ask her to help you spot products or practices that don’t live up to their claims.
+- Ask them to help you spot products or practices that don’t live up to their claims.